Committee for Postgraduate Research

 firstname.lastname@example.org, and copied to

 Tyg-PhD@sun.ac.za.
 No research masters thesis or doctoral dissertation may be sent for examination before the approval of examiners by the CPR.
-Examiners should be nominated six months before a student submits their work for examination.
+Examiners should be nominated six months before students submit their work for examination.

 The approval of